gabriele-gambero/Gabriele_Master_project/5_integration_and_correlation/README.md

 ---

-Other attempts with Docker containers and ScanPy implementation were tried but did not work.
+Other attempts with Docker containers and ScanPy implementation were tried but did not succeedeed.